ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 </CH.Code>

-Auth Connect needs to know how to communicate with our Authentication vendor.
+Auth Connect needs to know how to communicate with our authentication vendor.
 You will likely need to get this information from the team that manages your cloud infrastructure.

 ---